physionetchallenges/physionetchallenges.github.io/2026/index.md

 - Select "PhysioNet/CinC Challenge" as the submission topic so it can be identified easily by the abstract review committee.
 However, do not include the words "PhysioNet" or "PhysioNet/CinC" or "Challenge" in the title because this creates confusion with the hundreds of other articles and the main descriptor of the Challenge.
 - Your title, abstract and author list (collaborators) can be modified in September when you submit the final paper.
 - While your work is bound to change, the quality of your abstract is a good indicator of the final quality of your work.
 We suggest you spell check, write in full sentences, and be specific about your approaches.
 Include your method's cross validated training performance (using the Challenge metrics) and your score provided by the Challenge submission system.
 If you omit or inflate this latter score, then your abstract will be rejected.
 - Do not be embarrassed by any low scores.
 We do not expect high scores at this stage.
 We are focused on the thoughtfulness of the approach and quality of the abstract.
+The unofficial phase is only the beginning of the Challenge, so no one has lost (or won) the Challenge at this stage.
-- If you are unable to receive a score during the unofficial phase, then you can still submit, but the work should be of very high quality and you should include the cross validation results of your algorithm on the training set.
+- If you are unable to receive a score during the unofficial phase, then you can still submit an abstract, but the work should be of very high quality and you should include the cross validation results of your algorithm on the training set.
+More than anything else, a scored entry indicates engagement in the Challenge and helps us to improve it.

 You will be notified if your abstract has been accepted by email from CinC in June.
 You may not enter more than one abstract describing your work in the Challenge.
 We know you may have multiple ideas, and the actual abstract will evolve over the course of the Challenge.
 More information, particularly on discounts and scholarships, can be found [here](https://cinc.org/inf_authors/).
 We are sorry, but the Challenge Organizers do not have extra funds to enable discounts or funding to attend the conference.